 One of the biggest advantages of HIIT is that you can get maximal health benefits in minimal time.

-Typically, a HIIT workout will range from 10 to 30 minutes in duration.
+Typically, a HIIT workout will be 10–30 minutes in duration.

-The actual activity being performed varies but can include sprinting, biking, jump rope or other body weight exercises.
+The actual activity being performed varies but can include sprinting, biking, jumping rope, or other bodyweight exercises.

-For example, a HIIT workout using a stationary exercise bike could consist of 30 seconds of cycling as fast as possible against high resistance, followed by several minutes of slow, easy cycling with low resistance.
+For example, a HIIT workout using a stationary bike could consist of 30 seconds of cycling as fast as possible with high resistance, followed by several minutes of slow, easy cycling with low resistance.

-This would be considered one “round” or “repetition” of HIIT, and you would typically complete 4 to 6 repetitions in one workout.
+This would be considered one “round” or “repetition” of HIIT, and you would typically complete 4–6 reps in one workout.

 The specific amount of time you exercise and recover will vary based on the activity you choose and how intensely you are exercising.

-Regardless of how it is implemented, high-intensity intervals should involve short periods of vigorous exercise that make your heart rate speed up (8).
+Regardless of how you implement this strategy, high intensity intervals should involve short periods of vigorous exercise that make your heart rate speed up.

-Not only does HIIT provide the benefits of longer-duration exercise in a much shorter amount of time — it may also provide some unique health benefits (4).
+HIIT not only provides the benefits of longer-duration exercise in a much shorter amount of time but also may provide some unique health benefits.

-This means that the participants were actually only exercising for 1/3 of the time that the running and biking groups were.
+This means the participants were actually exercising for only one-third of the time that the running and biking groups were.

 Although each workout session was 30 minutes long in this study, it is common for HIIT workouts to be much shorter than traditional exercise sessions.

-This is because HIIT allows you to burn about the same amount of calories, but spend less time exercising.
+This is because HIIT allows you to burn about the same number of calories but spend less time exercising.

-Summary: HIIT may help you burn more calories than traditional exercise, or burn the same amount of calories in a shorter amount of time.
+HIIT may help you burn more calories than traditional exercise or burn the same number of calories in a shorter amount of time.

-One of the ways HIIT helps you burn calories actually comes after you are done exercising.
+One of the ways HIIT helps you burn calories actually comes after you’re done exercising.

-In the same study, HIIT was also found to shift the body’s metabolism toward using fat for energy rather than carbs.
+The same study also found that HIIT could shift the body’s metabolism toward using fat for energy rather than carbs.

-Summary: Due to the intensity of the workout, HIIT can elevate your metabolism for hours after exercise.
-This results in additional calories being burned even after you have finished exercising.
+Due to the intensity of the workout, HIIT can elevate your metabolism for hours after exercise.
+This results in burning additional calories even after you have finished exercising.

 Studies have shown that HIIT can help you lose fat.

-One review looked at 13 experiments and 424 overweight and obese adults.
+One review looked at 13 experiments and 424 adults with overweight or obesity.

-Summary: High-intensity intervals can produce similar fat loss to traditional endurance exercise, even with a much smaller time commitment.
-They can also reduce unhealthy visceral fat.
+High intensity intervals can produce similar fat loss to traditional endurance exercise, even with a much smaller time commitment.
+They can also reduce waist circumference.

-Additionally, it's important to note that increases in muscle mass are more likely to occur in individuals who were less active to begin with (24).
+Additionally, increases in muscle mass are more likely to occur in people who were less active to begin with (

-Some research in active individuals has failed to show higher muscle mass after HIIT programs (25).
+Some research in active people has failed to show higher muscle mass after HIIT programs (

-Summary: If you are not very active, you may gain some muscle by starting HIIT but not as much as if you performed weight training.
+If you are not very active, you may gain some muscle by starting HIIT, but not as much as you would if you engaged in weight training.

-Oxygen consumption refers to your muscles’ ability to use oxygen, and endurance training is typically used to improve your oxygen consumption.
+Oxygen consumption is your muscles’ ability to use oxygen.
+Endurance training is typically used to improve your oxygen consumption.